oemof/tespy/docs/modules/networks.rst

     my_plant.print_results(colored=False)

-If you want to limit your printouts to a specific subset of components, connections and busses, you can specify the :code:`printout` parameter to block individual result printout.
+If you want to limit your printouts to a specific subset of components and connections, you can specify the :code:`printout` parameter to block individual result printout.

 .. code-block:: python

     mycomp.set_attr(printout=False)
     myconn.set_attr(printout=False)
-    mybus.set_attr(printout=False)

 If you want to prevent all printouts of a subsystem, add something like this: